patzib/Master-s_Thesis/README.md

     cd code
     streamlit run app.py

 The application will open in your web browser.
-The first time you run it, the system will perform the initial pre-processing and database indexing, which may take a few minutes depending on the number of documents.
+The first time you run it, the system will perform the initial pre-processing and database indexing, which may take a few minutes depending on the number of documents in the raw_documents folder.
 Subsequent startups will be faster as the indexed data is persisted.

 ## 6. Configuration